 R.G., Colorado, USA

-Enjoy a drive to Bratislava Castle and panoramic points and visit a renovated WW2 bunker with an expert private tour.
+Enjoy a visit of a renovated WW2 bunker and the previous Iron Curtain Area with an expert private tour.

 Duration: 3 hours